 - Click Go and select Connect to Server.

 - Enter the IP address for your Amber, preceded by "smb://" For example, "smb://192.168.59.121".
 Click Connect to continue.

 Note: Pressing the plus sign (+) button designates IP addresses as favorite servers for future use.

 - Once you have connected to Amber via network you will be prompted to enter Amber username and password.
 Your user account must have the proper read/write privileges for the shared folder that you wish to access.
 Click Connect to continue.

-- If your user name credentials are correct, you will now see your Amber Shared Folder, select on you like to have access via Mac File Explorer.
+- If your user name credentials are correct, you will now see your Amber Shared Folder.
+Select the volumes you would like to have to access via Mac File Explorer.

 Note: Home folders will map the exported file tree for Amber.

 - You have now connected your Amber to Mac and will be able to move files like local storage.